Rikemannen/obsidian-sync/Journal/October 06 2025.md

 I just wanna add, holy shit am i happy that everything i was planning for yesterday wasnt required.
 That wouldve sucked.

 Guess what i just did...
 I sent an email to the volleyball people asking if i can play there.
 Holy shit this is fun.
 My mom reacted on it being a group of only girls, but wike was in it before and its just a coincidence ig.
 And *i mean* i kinda wanna be tha- ill stfu you get it it doesnt matter.

+Not much more for today.
+I wrote a simple journal statistic counter, i forgot results tho, it checks file size, word count and paragraph count.
+I also did some exercises on exercism and then did some bugfixes and changes on my site.
+Im looking forward to tomorrow.
+But now im gonna sleep.
+I hope all goes well on the test.
+Oh and ill try to Lucid dream, this time making alarm volume still making it gradually go up.
+I really wanna do it.
+Oh and ive also relrganized my home screen a little.
+Its not good rn but it will be later :P